-There is no restriction that limits the ability of the Bank to pay dividends other than what is required under the Revised Corporation Code and pertinent Bangko Sentral ng Pilipinas (BSP) regulations that prescribe minimum levels and ratios of capital adequacy.
-However, any dividends declared by the Bank are subject to notice to/approval by the BSP, Philippine Stock Exchange (PSE), and/or Securities and Exchange Commission (SEC).
-The Dividend Policy of the Bank is discussed under Annex C of the Information Statement.
+There is no restriction that limits the ability of the Bank to pay dividends other than those required under the Revised Corporation Code and by the Bangko Sentral ng Pilipinas (BSP).
+The Dividend Policy of the Bank is discussed under Part IV.

-(4) Unregistered Securities
+(d) Unregistered Securities